Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 ![F9](https://github.com/antropoteuthis/phylobio_final_project/raw/master/screenshots/amphipodMDS.png)
 Figure 11.
 Multidimensional scaling plot for amphipod distance matrix used in Figure 9.

 Amphipods show interesting host sharing patterns (Figure 8) that reflect on the possible competitive interactions in environments where they may coexist, given limited host space.
 The species *Vibilia viatrix*, *Vibilia propinqua*, *Vibilia armata*, and *Phronima sedentaria* (well-known salp dwellers) show the greatest disparity in host association compared to the rest (Figure 9).
+These species also show a relatively large number of shared host species.

 ![F10](https://github.com/antropoteuthis/phylobio_final_project/raw/master/screenshots/hostdist.png)
 Figure 10.
 Heatmap of the pairwise distances between gelatinous host species computed from matrix of common inhabitant species (amphipods).